The Council is made up of 44 Councillors who are elected every four years.

 Council procedure rules also defines a number of other business items that Council must consider.
 These are not regular business so have not been outlined in the above summary.

 How are the debates managed

-Once it has been proposed that a decision or recommendation of the Executive or a committee should be amended, the proposal must be seconded and the Councillor who suggested the amendment can speak then or reserve the right to speak until later in the debate.
+Once it has been proposed that a decision or recommendation of the Cabinet or a committee should be amended, the proposal must be seconded and the Councillor who suggested the amendment can speak then or reserve the right to speak until later in the debate.

 The proposer of the amendment has the right to speak again at the close of the debate on the item.
-The Councillor who made the original proposal, that the reports from the Executive and committees should be agreed, then has the right of reply immediately before the vote on the amendment is taken.
+The Councillor who made the original proposal, that the reports from the Cabinet and committees should be agreed, then has the right of reply immediately before the vote on the amendment is taken.

-In the case of debates on issues set out in the Executive minutes, the relevant portfolio holder has the right to speak last in the debate before the seconder (if they have reserved their right to speak) and the proposer.
+In the case of debates on issues set out in the Cabinet minutes, the relevant portfolio holder has the right to speak last in the debate before the seconder (if they have reserved their right to speak) and the proposer.